zigbee-alliance/distributed-compliance-ledger/docs/upgrading-ubuntu-on-running-nodes.md

     1.4 Wait until Snapshotting finishes.

-2. **Connect to running cloud instance**.
-Connect using SSH.
-Below are the steps for AWS Lightsail.
+2. **Connect using SSH**.
+Below are the steps for AWS Lightsail Browser Console.
+You can also use an SSH client through Terminal on Linux/macOS or PuTTY on Windows.

    2.1 Open `AWS Lightsail` console and select running instance.